-The Cooper Companies, Inc. 2001 Long Term Incentive Plan (the "Plan") was originally adopted and approved by the stockholders of the Company on March 28, 2001.
-The following is an amendment and restatement of the Plan in order to (i) increase the number of shares available for issuance under the Plan, (ii) extend the term of the Plan and (iii) eliminate certain forms of equity grants which were available under the original Plan.
+The 2001 Long Term Incentive Plan was originally adopted by the Board of Directors on December 14, 2000 and approved by the stockholders of the Company on March 28, 2001.
+It was amended and restated in 2002, and the Amended and Restated 2001 Long Term Incentive Plan (the "2001 LTIP" or the "Plan"), was adopted by the Company's Board of Directors on December 16, 2002 and approved by the stockholders of the Company on March 25, 2003.
+The following is an Amendment and Restatement of the Plan in order to (i) increase the number of shares available for issuance under the Plan and (ii) add the ability to award Restricted Stock under the Plan.
 The purpose of the Plan is to enable the Company to attract, retain and reward key employees and consultants to the Company and its Subsidiaries and Affiliates, and strengthen the mutuality of interests between such key employees, consultants and the Company's stockholders, by offering such key employees and consultants performance-based incentive equity interests in the Company.